kricsleo/vscode-dot-log/README.md

 # log-dot

-A vscode extension to quickly log
+Quickly log something with js in vscode.